FoxFurry/UTM-TMPS-LABS/README.md

 Project follows domain/infrastructrure/application/service pattern, although this is not recommended way of designing in C++

 https://badia-kharroubi.gitbooks.io/microservices-architecture/content/patterns/tactical-patterns/domain-application-infrastructure-services-pattern.html

+#### Lab 2

+In this version, few more patterns were added.

+Firstly, _facade_.
+Facade was not implicitly written.
+You see, IT department provides all necessary functionality through a single method: **deployWebsite**.
+This method encapsulates builders, factories, compositors and many other, so it is a legit facade.

+**Refer to infrastructure layer to see them in details**

+Next, _composite_. _Composite_ was declared both implicitly and explicitly.
+Explicitly it is shown in WebAggregator.h.
+(I know, it holds just array of objects, but it's still composite)
+WebAggregator is a class which provides "history" functionality, allowing IT department to remember all websites they created.
+Right now history functionality is not used, but I have some ideas in future where to use it.
+Implicitly _composite_ is declared in WebSites.
+Since each website can now have custom cloud provider - they contain and object of cloud provider.

+**Refer to infrastructure/models layer to see them in details**

+Lastly, now, instead of just hosts, we have cloud providers.
+To ensure we can have all possible permutations of providers/website, we use
+_bridge_ pattern.
+Cloud provider is an object of type **Deployment** and now every WebSite holds on instance of this object.

+**Refer to models layer to see them in details**

 <p align="right">(<a href="#top">back to top</a>)</p>